-Finkel wrote her book at a time when stem cell research was controversial due to the origins of the tissue being researched.
-Today, with the recent advent of adult stem cell research, the controversy has faded into the past, and the benefits of stem cell therapy continuously manifest themselves in improvements in patients’ health and quality of life.
+Finkel wrote her book at a time when cellular research was controversial due to the origins of the tissue being researched.
+Today, with the recent advent of adult cellular research, the controversy has faded into the past, and the benefits of cellular therapy continuously manifest themselves in improvements in patients’ health and quality of life.

 Europe’s dark ages showed us that stifling science stunted the benefits of civilization, the salient example being the Church’s persecution of Galileo when he tried to enlighten Europe to the heliocentric nature of the solar system.
 During the same period, scientists in China and the Arab world advanced mathematics, chemistry, and astronomy.
 Their developing such ubiquitous inventions as paper, glass, the compass and gunpowder demonstrated that scientific progress cannot be stifled forever by closed-minded, traditional thinking.

-Unfortunately, the answer is no. The question of why insurance doesn’t cover stem cell therapy is often posed to the Lung Institute.
-Because Medicare and insurance companies must see a long pattern of financial benefit to covering stem cell therapy before they decide to cover it, a few more years will likely have to pass, showing the benefits of this innovative treatment to patients.
+Unfortunately, the answer is no. The question of why insurance doesn’t cover cellular therapy is often posed to the Lung Health Institute.
+Because Medicare and insurance companies must see a long pattern of financial benefit to covering cellular therapy before they decide to cover it, a few more years will likely have to pass, showing the benefits of this innovative treatment to patients.
 Many of our patients have found success with fundraising to help raise funds to cover treatment costs.

 Regenerative medicine has been called the “next evolution of medical treatments,” by the U.S. Department of Health and Human Services.
 With its potential to heal, this new field of science is expected to revolutionize many fields of health care within the next few years.